-ActiveFS is a Java library that allows to create distributed file
+ActiveFS is a lightweight asynchronous Java library that provides a tiny abstraction on

 Add ActiveFS to your project

-ActiveFS is one of the ActiveJ technologies that also include lightning-fast serializers, bytecode generators, dependency injection and others.
-To learn more about ActiveJ ecosystem, visit website of the core ActiveJ technology - ActiveJ framework.
+ActiveFS is one of the ActiveJ technologies that also include lightning-fast serializers, bytecode generators, dependency injection tools and others.
+To learn more about ActiveJ technologies, visit ActiveJ website.